tireddy2/Hybrid-KEM-with-COSE-JOSE/draft-reddy-cose-hpke-pq-pqt.md

-companion JOSE document so that a given HPKE identifier denotes the same HPKE KEM, KDF, and AEAD combination across JOSE and COSE. gaps are intentional and correspond to registrations that are defined only for JOSE or only for COSE, rather than to a renumbering of shared ciphersuites.
+companion JOSE document so that a given HPKE identifier denotes the same HPKE KEM, KDF, and AEAD combination across JOSE and COSE. gaps are intentional and correspond to registrations that are defined ciphersuites.

 <!-- begin:cose-iana-registrations ; see README for regeneration instructions, do not edit -->